Gaurang140/Alzheimer-s-Disease-Detection/README.md

 # Experiment Tracking with MLflow

-## To track experiments using MLflow in the Alzheimer's Disease Detection project, follow these steps:

 ### ML flow locally
 To run MLflow locally, open a new command prompt or terminal window and execute the following command: